pangeo-data/pangeo-tutorial/Welcome.md

 Links are available within each notebook for additional documentation on that topic.

 - For more information about Pangeo in general please visit [pangeo.io](https://pangeo.io).
-- For more information about these examples please visit [TODO](https://TODO)
+- For more information about this tutorial please visit: https://github.com/pangeo-data/pangeo-tutorial-agu-2018
 ## Where is this running?

 This session is running on [binder.pangeo.io](http://binder.pangeo.io), a service designed by the Jupyter community, and operated by the Pangeo community.
 This Binder is running on Google Cloud Platform.